• Skip to primary navigation

 As far as frosting, I made a Lime Cream Cheese Frosting.
 It paired amazingly with the cupcakes!
 If you’re not a fan of cream cheese frosting, feel free to use or make a vanilla butter cream!

 For garnishing, I simply used toasted sweetened coconut flakes and lime wedges.
-The garnishing is completely optional, so feel free to skip out on that part… Unless you want pretty cupcakes 😛
+The garnishing is completely optional, so feel free to skip out on that part…unless you want pretty cupcakes 😛

-Watch my video tutorial for these cupcakes
+Watch my video tutorial for coconut lime cupcakes!

 coconut lime cupcakes

-These Coconut Lime Cupcakes are light, fluffy, and flavorful with a tropical twist!
+These Coconut Lime Cupcakes are light, fluffy and flavorful with a tropical twist!
 The cream cheese frosting is decadent.
 Great for any occasion!

 Course Dessert